iamrobzy/music-benchmarking/README.md

 This platform provides a UI to upload models, select datasets, and evaluate model performance.
 It supports the evaluation of different pre-trained models, with options for fine-tuning.

-For more examples, refer to the [Documentation](https://example.com).
+Explain here how to start.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>